aditisinghh17/RAG-evaluation-using-RAGAS/README.md

-# Building a RAG application from scratch
+# Building & Evaluating RAG application from scratch

 This is a step-by-step guide to building a simple RAG (Retrieval-Augmented Generation) application using Pinecone and OpenAI's API.
 The application will enable users to ask questions about the provided data and evaluate the results using the RAGAS framework.